KennyMcGeoch/LeetCodeExercises/README.md

 2099.
 Find Subsequence of Length K With the Largest Sum (Easy) 2108.
 Find First Palindromic String in the Array (Easy) 2109.
 Adding Spaces to a String (Medium)
-2115.
+2110.
+Number of Smooth Descent Periods of a Stock (Medium) 2115.
 Find All Possible Recipes from Given Supplies (Medium) 2116.
 Check if a Parentheses String Can Be Valid (Medium) 2124.
 Check if All A's Appears Before All B's (Easy)